-Manufacturing safety is important to prevent or lessen the risk of workplace injury, illness and death.
+Manufacturing safety is important to prevent or lessen the risk of workplace injury, illness, and death.
 Advanced Technology Services, an international leader in industrial services, recently conducted a study in partnership with Plant Engineering magazine in an effort to better understand workplace safety in the manufacturing sector.
 Researchers discovered that 83 percent of senior management and operations personnel witnessed a noticeable rise in productivity levels following the implementation of a safety program.
 These same professionals also saw a decrease in costs for injuries and insurance claims.

-"The results of this survey clearly proves the primary importance of safety within today's manufacturing environments," David Miller, senior director, Environmental Health and Safety at Advanced Technology Services, remarked.
+"The results of this survey clearly prove the primary importance of safety within today's manufacturing environments," David Miller, senior director, Environmental Health and Safety at Advanced Technology Services, remarked.
 "Only those manufacturing facilities which continue to emphasize safety as a top-level issue will remain highly productive and competitive in today's marketplace."

 While the expanse of OSHA's general industry safety regulations can seem overwhelming to many manufacturers, employers must be proactive about employee safety.
-Without a focus on safety, manufacturers can place their employees at risk and face expensive property damage, OSHA fines, workers compensation, recovery costs, and damage to their reputation from workplace incidents.
+Without a focus on safety, manufacturers can place their employees at risk and face expensive property damage, OSHA fines, worker's compensation, recovery costs, and damage to their reputation from workplace incidents.